arching-kaos/arching-kaos/docs/README.md

 ```
 #### Icecast2
 And we continue with icecast2 in which we set in the same way the following variables in `./etc/icecast2/icecast.xml` file.
+As the suffix of the filename implies, its an XML[^XML] file, hence it's consisting of tags with values (e.g. `<tag>value</tag>`).
 ```
 echo "...2/4 icecast"
 ```
 - Location
+    We can set our instance's location.
 ```
 <location>{$LOCATION}</location>
 ```
 - Administrator email
+    We can set an administrator email.
+It shows up on the icecast web page under the Server Information section of page Version.
 ```
 <admin>{$ADMIN_EMAIL}</admin>
 ```